jdlph/Path4GMNS/README.md

 print(f'processing time of accessibility evaluation: {time()-st:.2f} s')
 ```

-Two formats of accessibility will be outputed: accessibility between each OD pair in terms of free flow travel time (accessibility.csv) and aggregated accessibility as to the number of accessible zones from each zone for each transportation mode specified in settings.yml given a budget time (up to 240 minutes) (accessibility_aggregated.csv).
+Two formats of accessibility will be output: accessibility between each OD pair in terms of free flow travel time (accessibility.csv) and aggregated accessibility as to the number of accessible zones from each zone for each transportation mode specified in settings.yml given a budget time (up to 240 minutes) (accessibility_aggregated.csv).
 The following example is to evaluate accessibility only under the default mode (i.e., mode auto or agent type passenger).

 ```python
 import path4gmns as pg